 In some situations, the reporting entity is not required to report the details of the individual representing the customer.
 This applies where:

 - the transaction involves a deposit which was not carried out 'face-to-face' (for example, through the use of an automated teller machine or night or express deposit facility), or

-Where these circumstances apply, the reporting entity must supply AUSTRAC with a statement stating that one of the above two situations apply, in addition to the customer details.
+Where these circumstances apply, the reporting entity must supply AUSTRAC with a statement about the circumstances, in addition to the customer details.

 If a reporting entity does not know whether the customer or an individual acting on behalf of the customer carried out the transaction, the reporting entity must assume that the transaction was carried out by the customer and supply details accordingly.